odradev/odradev.github.io/docusaurus/docs/tutorials/odra-sol.md

 </TabItem>
 </Tabs>

+In Odra, you can define a function with the `#[odra::payable]` attribute to indicate that the function can receive CSPRs.
+In Solidity, the payable keyword is used to define functions that can receive Ether.

 ### Selectors

-In Solidity, when a function is called, the first 4 bytes of calldata specifies which function to call.
-It is is called a function selector.
+In Solidity, when a function is called, the first 4 bytes of calldata specify which function to call.
+This is called a function selector.

 ```sol showLineNumbers
 contract_addr.call(